-INSIDE: How to use a tin can to create a DIY Tin Can Fairy Garden House.
+INSIDE: How to use a (clean) tin can for DIY Fairy Garden House.
 Use patio paints and floral wire to bring the fairies to your garden today.

 On her 6th birthday, my daughter had a Fairy Garden party theme.
 I hosted a flurry of little girls in fairy wings and flower wreaths, where they created their own fairy gardens with wooden fairy houses to take home.
 Super sweet and the girls had a “fairy” good time!